Get information about COVID-19 vaccinations, testing and visiting standards. Learn More.

 Students with asthma may need special consideration regarding missed instruction, assignments, and testing when they miss class time due to flare-ups, going to the school nurse's office to take medicine, and visiting their doctors.

-Make sure your students with asthma have written instructions from their doctor (called an asthma action plan), which tells them how to prevent and manage flare-ups.
+Most students with asthma have written instructions from their doctor (called an asthma action plan).
+The plan tells details how to prevent and manage flare-ups.
 You should know your students' asthma triggers and let them use their medicine when needed.
-If a student's symptoms get worse after taking medicine, call the school nurse or 911.
+They should be able to quickly and easily get the medicine they use for quick relief of symptoms, whether they're in school or at a school event.

 Back To Top